gosainisharg/gosainisharg/README.md

 ---
 "Curiosity is the wick in the candle of learning." — William Arthur Ward

-Incoming Data Science Intern at Crewasis from Jan to April.
+Data Science Intern at Crewasis

 Looking for Summer 2025 Internships!

 I'm passionate about **Machine Learning**, **Data Science**, **Large Language Models (LLMs)** and **Generative AI**.